A bride hugs her groom as they stand in the snow on a sunny day outside of the plan that chartered them.

 Top things to do in Alaska for your Elopement

-Alaska is home to some epic and big adventures.
+Alaska is home to some of the most epic and biggest adventures.
+If you’re a couple who loves exploring the outdoors, then Alaska is a haven for almost every activity you can imagine.
 These are some of the awesome things to consider including on your elopement day or during your trip in Alaska:

 • Ice climbing